Web dev feed

 28 January 2026

 We maintain and continue to develop a wood shipment logistics app for one of our clients.
-Delivery drivers use it to manage jobs from start to finish: select a job, drive to …
+Delivery drivers use it to manage jobs from start to finish: select a job, drive to the pickup location, load …

 How you fail determines how you succeed.